Saskatchewan Rental Application + Tenant Screening Tool

 - Would you rent to this tenant again? (the most useful question)

-Document every call: date, person spoken to, one-line summary, and any flags.
-The ORT and the Saskatchewan Human Rights Commission both look at how consistently the screening process was applied.
+The ORT and the Saskatchewan Human Rights Commission both look at how consistently the screening process was applied — the documented paper trail is what holds up at a hearing.

 Documenting a decline properly